Cover Image for 5 Popular Investment Strategies Explained

 A Growth Investing strategy is centered around investing in companies that have high growth rates.

-This was popularized by Peter Lynch all through the late '90s with his expression, “invest in what you know.”
+This was popularized by Peter Lynch all throughout the late '90s with his expression, “invest in what you know.”
 Basically, buy companies you know to be valuable to exploit their future growth.

-That is not the market we're in today, and growth investing can be very bad for your investment portfolio if you are entering these companies at today's valuations.
+That is not the market we're in today, and growth investing can harm your investment portfolio if you are entering these companies at today's valuations.
+In 2026, it may be a good idea to be cautious around growth investing, based on research by Vanguard.
+Still, it's worth understanding the strategy and thought process behind it.

 In my opinion, you'll see “okay” returns at best.